 Mark E. Ferguson III Admiral, US Navy (Ret.), formerly the Commander of the U.S. Naval Forces Europe and Africa and Vice Chief of Naval Operations, he retired from the US Navy after 38 years of service as a nuclear-trained surface warfare officer.
 He served as a senior advisor to McKinsey & Company in the Aerospace and Defense practice from 2016 - 2020.
 Admiral Ferguson has served as the Chief Executive Officer of MK3 Global LLC, a private consulting firm, since July 2016.
 He serves on the board of directors of Pacific Gas and Electric Corporation.
 65 2017 Calvin S. Koonce President and Managing Director of Montgomery Investment Management, Inc., a registered investment advisor and Chairman of Koonce Securities, LLC, a registered securities broker/dealer firm.
 Mr. Koonce has held both positions for more than the past five years.
 84 1992 James F. Lafond Retired Certified Public Accountant and executive.
 From 1998 to 2002 Mr. Lafond was the Washington Area Managing Partner, PwC LLP.
 From 1964 to 1998 he served in various leadership positions at Coopers & Lybrand.
 He served as a director of WGL Holdings, Inc., a public utility holding company and parent company of WGL Energy, and WGL Energy (formerly Washington Gas and Light), energy supplier and environmentally friendly energy technology solutions provider, from 2003 to 2018.
 He continues to serve as director for various private nonprofit entities.
 79 2003 John E. "Jack" Potter President and Chief Executive Officer of the Metropolitan Washington Airports Authority, an independent airport authority, since July 2011.
 He served as the United States Postmaster General and Chief Executive Officer of the United States Postal Service from 2001 to 2010.
 66 2014 Jack C. Stultz, Jr. Consultant to the Defense Industry and former Chief Army Reserve/ Commanding General, U.S. Army Reserve Command from 2006 to 2012.
 He was an operations manager for The Procter & Gamble Company from 1979 to 2007.
 General Stultz entered active duty in 1974 after receiving his officer's commission from the Army Reserve Officer Training Corps at Davidson College.
 General Stultz has served as the Vice Chair of Reserve Affairs for the Association of the U.S. Army (AUSA) Council of Trustees since 2016.
 69 2012 Bonnie K. Wachtel Principal and Director, Wachtel & Co., Inc., since September 1984.
-Ms. Wachtel also serves as a director of WaveDancer, Inc. (formerly Information Analysis Inc.), a provider of IT services and software, and served on the Board of The ExOne Company, a 3D printing solutions provider, from 2013 until the firm was acquired in 2021.
-She has served as a director of six NASDAQ listed companies and served on the hearing panel for NASDAQ Listing Qualifications from 2006 to 2016.
-Ms. Wachtel is a Chartered Financial Analyst and member of the District of Columbia Bar.
-66 1991
+Ms. Wachtel also serves as a director of WaveDancer, Inc. (formerly Information Analysis Inc.), a provider of IT services and software, and served on the Brack of The Expose Contents and Services and Servi 66 1991 member of the District of Columbia Bar.